LukaLominadze/NigoziEngine/README.md

 <ins>**2.
 Building the project:**</ins>

-After cloning the repository, simply run the ```Setup-windows.bat``` file.
+After cloning the repository, run the ```Setup-windows.bat``` file.

-The project now is ready.
+The project is now ready.

 # Dependencies
 - GLFW - For window creation and event polling
-- GLEW - For importing OpenGL functions
+- GLEW - For rendering with OpenGL
 - GLM - For math
 - StbImage - For handling/loading images
-- DearImGui - For UI, very useful in realtime applications
+- DearImGui - For UI

 # The plan
 The plan for Nigozi Engine is to make a 2D framework that makes the development process simple and clear and to provide core functionality and features many games have.